Marine Artificial Reefs

 At present, the principal role artificial reefs play in fisheries management is through their ability to increase productive fishing opportunities for saltwater sport anglers.
 Future uses of man-made reefs will most likely include a greater emphasis on habitat and fish stock enhancement, with reefs being constructed to serve as non-exploited nursery grounds, offshore sanctuaries or marine reserves.
 Regulations regarding the use and control of such areas would need to be developed through legislation and other means, but this would allow fisheries managers the opportunity to utilize man-made reef habitats to their full potential.

-This publication was made possible in part with funds from the sale of the South Carolina Marine Recreational Fisheries Stamp(Adobe PDF).
+This publication was made possible in part with funds from the sale of the South Carolina Marine Recreational Fisheries Stamp.
 Help ensure outdoor enjoyment for future generations by strictly adhering to all rules, regulations, seasons, catch limits and size limits.
-The South Carolina Department of Natural Resources publishes an annual Rules and Regulations booklet that lists all saltwater fishing regulations (Adobe PDF).
+The South Carolina Department of Natural Resources publishes an annual Rules and Regulations booklet that lists all saltwater fishing regulations.
 Have an enjoyable fishing trip by reading these requirements before you fish.

 Although most people once considered ocean resources to be unlimited, recent rapid declines in the populations of many commercial and recreational species have demonstrated the opposite.